Model context protocol (MCP)

 The Model Context Protocol (MCP) is an open standard that enables AI agents to access contextual metadata from external systems.
 It provides a consistent way for large language models and automation frameworks to retrieve the context they need to generate accurate and reliable results.

 Atlan MCP is based on this standard and provides a reference implementation through the Atlan MCP server.
-The server acts as a secure bridge between Atlanโs metadata platform and AI tools such as Claude, Cursor, Windsurf, and Microsoft Copilot Studio.
-With Atlan MCP, you can search and discover assets, explore lineage, update metadata, create glossaries, and more, all using real-time context from Atlan.
+The server acts as a secure bridge between Atlan's metadata platform and AI tools such as Claude, Cursor, Windsurf, and Microsoft Copilot Studio.
+With Atlan MCP, you can search and discover assets, explore lineage, update metadata, manage classification tags and custom metadata, govern the asset lifecycle, create glossaries, enforce data quality, and more, all using real-time context from Atlan.

 Atlan MCP toolsโ